 A pair of issues that were introduced as part of a code update in mid-November helped lead to the Nov.
 19 outage on Microsoft’s Azure cloud platform for customers who had multi-factor authentication set up as a requirement.

 On Nov.
 13, Microsoft started a code update at some of its Azure data centers, and finished the rollout by the end of the week.
-On the following Monday morning, Azure AD customers who had MFA enabled began noticing timeouts when they tried to authenticate.
+On the following Monday morning, Microsoft Entra ID customers who had MFA enabled began noticing timeouts when they tried to authenticate.
 Microsoft began investigating the issue and eventually was able to mitigate it by the end of the day.
 It turns out that the problem began when customers in Europe began coming online on Mov.
 19, they hit a traffic threshold in the Microsoft data centers that triggered the first problem introduced in the software update, which then led to the second issue, and eventually to the third.

 “The first root cause manifested as latency issue in the MFA frontend’s communication to its cache services.
 This issue began under high load once a certain traffic threshold was reached,” Microsoft said in an explanation of the event.